o28o/dictPlugin/README.md

 # dictPlugin

 For those who want to click the word and get the translation of the prefered Online dictionary.
-It's made for Pali Language, but can be customized to any Language or Online Dictionary that supports word lookup in the URL parameters like this: https://somedict.online/?word=dukkha
+It's made for Pali Language, but can be customized to any Language or any Online Dictionary that supports word lookup in the URL parameters like this: https://somedict.online/?word=dukkha (GET parameters)

 ## for End Users (requires installing browser extention and setup):
 There is another way to add Pali Lookup for literally any site.
 [Read](https://github.com/o28o/dictPlugin/blob/main/ExtentionMethod.md)